mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 you should see one or more devices pending authorization.

-Once you **authorize** these devices, Mender will auto-discover inventory about the devices, including the device type (e.g. beaglebone) and the IP addresses, as shown in the example with a BeagleBone Black below.
+Once you **authorize** these devices, Mender will auto-discover inventory about the devices, including the device type (e.g. beaglebone-yocto) and the IP addresses, as shown in the example with a BeagleBone Black below.
 Which information is collected about devices is fully configurable; see the documentation on [Identity](../../client-configuration/identity) and [Inventory](../../client-configuration/inventory) for more information.

 ![Mender UI - Device information for BeagleBone Black](device_information_bbb.png)